A Dataset of State-Censored Tweets: Data Collection

 \subsection{Collecting Censored Users From Up-To-Date Twitter User Data}

 The user objects in the Twitter Stream Grab data do not include a ``withheld\_in\_countries'' field due to the limits of the API endpoint it uses.
 Twitter provides this field in the data returned by the User Lookup endpoint.
 As the Internet Archive does not store the past data provided by this endpoint, we collect censored users by communicating with this end-point in December 2020.
-Precisely, we used the list of users with at least one censored tweet and collected which of these users' entire profile is censored by December 2020.
-Our caveat is that Twitter only provides the data of users which still exist on the platform.
-Out of 155,715 candidate users, 114,800 (73.7\%) still exist on the platform by December 2020.
-62.2\% of the remaining 40,915 users were suspended by Twitter.
-Of the users still exist, we found that 1,458 had their entire profile censored.
+Precisely, from the list of users with at least one censored tweet, we selected the users whose entire profile was censored as of December 2020.
+One caveat is that Twitter only provides the data of accounts that still exist on the platform.
+Out of the 155,715 candidate users, 114,800 (73.7\%) still existed on the platform as of December 2020.
+Of the remaining 40,915 users, 62.2\% were suspended by Twitter.
+Of the users that still existed, we found that 1,458 had their entire profile censored.